Rehabit

 The first person these clients speak with at our charity is a peer supporter with lived experience of addiction.
 We learned quickly that new clients are far more likely to open up and feel more relaxed knowing that they are speaking with someone who understands and has faced similar challenges.
 This gives them more trust in the person and the confidence to talk frankly and honestly about their issues without fear of judgement.

 The early intervention with peer supporters offers clients a supported pathway into counselling – and helps us assess who might most benefit from and stay the course throughout a programme of counselling.
+Clients are then offered 26-weeks of counselling with the primary goal of abstinence.

 Current opportunities